 Our ranger team choose to work using methods that have the lowest impact on the surrounding environment, whilst remaining effective.
 Traditional alternatives such as hand tools are used for some operations, and this limits the use of machinery which emits carbon emissions and helps to keep traditional skills alive.

-Timber is sourced from trees that have had to be felled within the woodlands and all losses of trees are accounted for within tree planting plans.
-The recent introduction of NNDC's 110,000 tree planting project has seen over 90,000 trees planted within north Norfolk in the last three years with many more to come in future winters, including Sadlers Wood in the coming winter.
+Timber is sourced from trees that have to be felled within the woodlands and all losses of trees are accounted for within tree planting plans.
+The recent conclusion of NNDC's tree planting project has seen over 110,000 trees planted within north Norfolk in the last four years, with a significant contribution into Sadlers Wood.